 Lack of sleep is a common problem for survivors of childhood cancer, and research shows that they have more sleep problems compared to the general population.SEE SLEEP TIPS

-We are home to one of the leading childhood cancer survivor programs in the country, providing survivor care to 1,673 pediatric cancer survivors over the past five years.
+We are home to one of the leading childhood cancer survivor programs in the country, providing survivor care to 2,000 pediatric cancer survivors in 2021.
 Founded in 2001, the Aflac Cancer and Blood Disorders Center has offered its multidisciplinary Cancer Survivor Program to address the unique needs of childhood cancer survivors who are at least two years off therapy.

 - We have a robust Fertility Preservation Program to provide counseling and guide interventions to preserve reproductive material for future use.